 professionals being able to manage their own timing," Andy Khoo, Maybank

-Head of Customer Experience, based in Singapore
+Head of Customer Experience, based in Singapore, said.
+"There's less

 transportation and time spent on the road -- particularly in countries like